Kureishi/Camera_LLM_Inference/README.md

 ---

 > [!CAUTION]
 > All Prerequisites apply to all install options.
-The app has been tested and verified for all 3 options.
+The app has been verified for full functionality with all 3 installation methods.

 ## User Flow